Pips Answer for Sunday, December 28, 2025

 I then focused on the 'Sum 8' region in the middle-right.
 That's a big sum for a few cells, so I looked for my high-value dominoes like [6,2].
 The

-Nyt Pips hard answer for 2025-12-28
+NYT Pips hard answer for 2025-12-28

-Answer for 2025-12-28
+Complete answer for 2025-12-28 (Hard)

 Hard puzzle was a different story.
 I started by looking for the 'Sum 15' regions.
 With only three cells per region, you're usually looking for high numbers like 6, 5, and 4.